SI Joint Exercise

 Movement:

-Exhale as you fold one knee up to a 90 degree angle from the hip so the shin is parallel to the floor.
-Feel the head of the thigh bone sink into the hip socket.
+Exhale as you fold one knee up to a 90 degree angle from the hip joint so the shin is parallel to the floor.
+Feel the head of the thigh bone sink into the hip joint socket.

 Keeping the pelvis stable and hips level circle the knee feeling the head of the femur rotate in the hip socket.